 Why use a Local Solution?

-- Don’t need an extra browser tab
+- You don’t need an extra browser tab.

-- Data is stored locally
+- Data is stored locally.

 Why use a cloud-based solution?